 |Sony A7R||Full Frame||36.2||7360||4912||1080/60p||25.6||14.1||2746||95|

 |Sony RX1R||Full Frame||24.0||6000||4000||1080/60p||25.0||13.6||2537||91|

 Many modern cameras cannot only take still pictures, but also record videos.
 The two cameras under consideration both have sensors whose read-out speed is fast enough to capture moving pictures, but the A7R II provides a better video resolution than the A7.
 It can shoot movie footage at 4K/30p, while the A7 is limited to 1080/60p.

 Beyond body and sensor, cameras can and do differ across a range of features.
 The A7 and the A7R II are similar in the sense that both feature an electronic viewfinder, which is helpful when framing images in bright sunlight.
 Moreover, their viewfinders offer an identical resolution of 2400k dots.
 The following table reports on some other key feature differences and similarities of the Sony A7, the Sony A7R II, and comparable cameras.

 One feature that differentiates the A7R II and the A7 is in-body image stabilization (IBIS).
-The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the A7 has to rely on optical image stabilization in OIS-equipped lenses to achieve the same effect.
+The A7R II reduces the risk of handshake-induced blur with all attached lenses, while the A7 offers no blur reduction with lenses that themselves do not provide optical image stabilization.

 The reported shutter speed information refers to the use of the mechanical shutter.
 Yet, some cameras only have an electronic shutter, while others have an electronic shutter in addition to a mechanical one.
 In fact, the A7R II is one of those camera that have an additional electronic shutter, which makes completely silent shooting possible.
 However, this mode is less suitable for photographing moving objects (risk of rolling shutter) or shooting under artificial light sources (risk of flickering).